Hair Shedding After a Hair Transplant - Your FAQs Answered

-During a hair transplant, your physician moves follicles from areas of the scalp that still contain thick, healthy hair to areas where balding or hair loss has started to take place.
+During a hair transplant, your surgeon moves follicles from areas of the scalp that still contain thick, healthy hair to areas where balding or hair loss has started to take place.
 This involves the migration of between 500 and 2000 tiny grafts.
-The entire process can take between four and eight hours depending on how many hair follicles you are having positioned into place.
+The entire process can take between four and eight hours, depending on how many hair follicles you are having positioned into place.

 The Stages of Hair Growth Explained

-Shedding to gain new hair is a part of the growth cycle.
+Shedding to gain new hair is just a part of the growth cycle.
 To fully understand why hair loss occurs and how it’s possible to replace it, it’s important to understand the hair growth cycle.
-It happens in three phases; anagen, catagen and telogen.
+It happens in three phases: anagen, catagen and telogen.

 Anagen Phase

-The anagen hair growth phase lasts up to 5 years, reaching up to 30 inches at full length.
+The anagen hair growth phase lasts up to 5 years, usually reaching 30 inches at full length.

 Catagen Phase

-After the anagen phase, hair enters the catagen phase -a short, transitional period that lasts approximately 10 days.
-At this point, the hair bulb at the bottom of the follicle detaches from the blood supply and moves upwards before eventually detaching from the hair and allowing it to shed.
+After the anagen phase, hair enters the catagen phase – a short, transitional period that lasts approximately 10 days.
+At this point, the hair bulb at the bottom of the follicle detaches from the blood supply and moves upwards before eventually separating from the hair and allowing it to shed.

 Telogen Phase

-To find out more read our FAQs here, and take a look at our before and after shots to see the results that you can expect from a hair transplant.
+To find out more, read our FAQs here, and take a look at our before and after shots to see the results you can expect from a hair transplant.